Last Updated on

 - Roll the Palitaw in fresh grated coconut then arrange it on a serving plate and sprinkle big amounts of mascovado sugaron top, sprinkle with toasted sesame seeds and serve immediately.

-Try this very easy to make sticky and chewy Palitaw Recipe with sesame seeds and freshly grated coconut.
+Try this very easy to make sticky and chewy Palitaw with sesame seeds and freshly grated coconut.